Red River cart: Surviving examples, models and replicas

 The National Museum of American History displays a Red River cart collected in the 1850s in its American Enterprise exhibition.
 Models may be found at St. Louis, Duck Lake and Prince Albert, Saskatchewan, and Selkirk, Manitoba.
 The Clay County Historical Society in Minnesota and Fort Vancouver National Historic Site in Vancouver, Washington, each have a full-scale replica cart.
 Fort Nisqually Living History Museum in Washington State has a half-scale replica.

 Fort Snelling, a historic site near Saint Paul, Minnesota, operated by the Minnesota Historical Society, has a full-sized replica.
 The fort was an important early stop for traffic on what would become the Red River Trail.

-The Remington Carriage Museum, Cardston, Alberta, and Royal Alberta Museum, Edmonton, Alberta, also have full-size replicas of a Red River cart, as does Bent's Old Fort National Historic Site in La Junta, Colorado.
+The Remington Carriage Museum, Cardston, Alberta, and the Royal Alberta Museum, Edmonton, Alberta, also have full-size replicas of a Red River cart, as does Bent's Old Fort National Historic Site in La Junta, Colorado.

 The Faculty of Native Studies at the University of Alberta displays a full-size replica of a Red River cart in front of their home in Pembina Hall.
 It was donated to the faculty by the Métis Nation of Alberta in November 2015.
 The Métis also donated an example to the Juno Beach Centre in France to commemorate their participation in the invasion of Normandy in 1944 and the liberation of Europe.